juxtapix/OkRobotReboot/README.md

 More than one unexcused absence will result in a failing grade.
 Arriving to two classes more than 15 minutes late counts as an absence.
 Please notify me as early as possible if you are unable to come to class.

 **Conduct**
-This class meets every Monday from 6:30 to 9:00 for the first 7 weeks.
-Please be punctual and respectful.
+This class meets every Wednesday from 6:30pm to 9:00pm for the first 7 weeks.
-Assignment due dates are hard deadlines.
+Please be punctual and respectful.Assignment due dates are hard deadlines.